aws-samples/aws-modernization-with-exasol/content/4_TransformationVisualization/36_QuicksightAndExasolVisualize.md

 Each visual, when selected, can be re-sized or moved freely around for an individual layout.
 Also, you can change the type of visualization at any time.
 Try it yourself.

-We want to extend the dashboard with the <i>ARTICLES</i> dimension.
+We want to extend the dashboard with the _ARTICLES_ dimension.
 Therefore we need to modify our view on the database.
 Execute the following SQL statement on the database to modify our view:

 	CREATE OR REPLACE VIEW V_SIMPLE_SALES AS(